CLOSE X

 By Jim Ferri

-I didn’t know anything about Grassmarket in Edinburgh since there’s very little, if anything, written about it in guidebooks on Scotland.
+I didn’t know anything about Grassmarket in Edinburgh since there’s little written about it in guidebooks on Scotland.

 The first time I heard about it was late one afternoon when I asked for suggestions for a good place to go for dinner that evening.